Frequently asked questions about study permits

 - If you are already a registered postal recipient, check that your correct postal address is registered with Posten (external website).
 The site requires login with BankID or MinID.

 - Make sure you have your name on your letterbox, otherwise you will not receive the card.
-If the card gets lost in the post, it will take some time before you can get a new one.
+If the card gets lost in the post, it will take some time to get a new one.

 - You should not book trips abroad until you have received your new residence card.